EvilGhostY/SMRSSeg/README.md

 CGGLNet: Semantic Segmentation Network for  Remote Sensing Images Based on Category-Guided  Global-Local Feature Interaction

+Our training framework follows UNetFormer(https://github.com/WangLibo1995/GeoSeg), and only needs to be run by adding config, losseses, and models to its framework.

-The relevant code is being organized, and you can refer to it for environment configuration:https://github.com/WangLibo1995/GeoSeg
+The relevant code is being organized and will be posted as soon as possible.

-Due to the large ISPRS dataset as well as the large trained weights, it will be subsequently uploaded to Baidu.disk.
+If you don't want to retrain, we will also upload the data from the dataset in the following, as well as the weights of the relevant networks for direct testing.

+After finishing, we will release the Baidu cloud URL.（）